the practical kitchen

 a mixing bowl of cubed focaccia with herbs added to it.

 If you want to be particular about it, drizzle half the olive oil in and give the cubes a toss, then drizzle in the rest.
+You can always sprinkle in more herbs if you think they're needed.

 a mixing bowl of cubed focaccia tossed with herbs and olive oil.